zwdzwd/transvar/docs/source/annotation_from_cdna_level.rst

       chr10:g.52595953_52595954delinsAA/c.508_509delinsTT/p.G170F	inside_[cds_in_exon_4]
       CSQN=Missense;codon_cDNA=508-509-510;source=CCDS

-Block substitution does not necessarily results in block substitution in amino acid.
+When performing annotation on block substitution, the reference and alternative sequence are double trimmed so that only the minimum stretch of substitution gets annotated excluding flanking sequence that are identical between reference and alternatives.
+Hence block substitution does not necessarily results in block substitution annotation.
 For example, the following substitution results in a deletion, where protein alternative alignment should be reported.

 .. code:: bash